Stetson Bennett

 Stetson Bennett Family

-Stetson Bennett IV is the son of Denise and Stetson Bennett III.
-His parents met at and graduated from the University of Georgia College of Pharmacy.
-Bennett is also the grandson of Buddy Bennett, who played quarterback for the South Carolina Gamecocks from 1958 to 1960 and later became a coach.
+Bennett comes from a family with deep ties to both pharmacy and football.
+His parents, Denise and Stetson Bennett III, met while attending the University of Georgia College of Pharmacy.
+His grandfather, Buddy Bennett, played quarterback for the South Carolina Gamecocks from 1958 to 1960 and later worked as a coach, giving Stetson a strong football heritage that influenced his path in the sport.

 Personal Life